Marmalade-NG/marmalade-ng-ideas/whitelisted_policies.md

 It gives flexibility to the creator:

-- Most conservatives creators who want to have full control on their tokens will only enable (or not) standards **policy-fixed-price** and **policy-auction**
+- Most conservatives creators who want to have full control on their tokens will only enable (or not) standards **policy-fixed-price** and **policy-auction**, but will disable **policy-community** to be sure that nothing will be added without their consent.

 - Open-minded creators who trust the community will simply enable the **policy-community**.

-- Proactive creators will enable the **policy-community** to benefit from innovations, but will keep an eye of what happens, to eventually disable some policies they don't like.
+- Pro-active creators will enable the **policy-community** to benefit from innovations, but will keep an eye of what happens, to eventually disable some policies they don't like.